PLEASE NOTE PLAN B COURSE IS NOW CONFIRMED DUE TO HIGH WATER FLOW IN THE TUKITUKI RIVER

 Note 3: Corporate Teams entered can be any blend of male / female competitors, e.g. 2 males/1 female, or 3 females, etc. All will be entered under the same category, but you will be able to determine your gender placing in the final results online after the event.

-Note 4: For participants under the age of 15, please refer to point 12 under Race Regulations.
+Note 4: For participants under the age of 15, please refer to point 16 under Race Regulations.
 You are required to fill in a form prior to registering for the event and must receive written approval from Race Directors before competing.
+Form can be downloaded HERE.

 ** A late entry fee will apply from midnight 23 February 2018.

 All merchandise purchased will be available for collection from registration on Friday 9 March 2018.
-CLICK HERE to view merchandise (TBC).
+CLICK HERE to view merchandise.
+Note that the deadline for ordering merchandise has now passed.
+However limited supplies of merchandise will be available to buy at registration,

 Spot prizes will be awarded at registration, throughout the event and also at prizegiving.
 Winners must be present at prizegiving to be eligible to receive their prize.
 No exchanges or transfers permitted.